libp2p/specs/pubsub/README.md

 topic, messages from any other peer should be dropped.

 #### AuthMode 'WOT'
-Web Of Trust, Any trusted peer may publish to the topic.
+Web Of Trust: any trusted peer may publish to the topic.
 A trusted peer is one whose peerID is listed in the `keys` array, or any peer who is 'trusted' by another trusted peer.
 The mechanism of signifying trust in another peer is yet to be defined.